-She has obtained individual research grants from the British Council, ESRC, the Wellcome Trust in the UK and la Fondation Maison des Sciences de l’homme in France.
-She has also been interviewed by two dozen media in the US, the UK, the Netherlands, China, Denmark and Sweden.
-Since October 2019, she has been collaborating with Kathleen Vogel and Sonia Ben Ouagrham-Gormley on the project, Ethical Issues Surrounding Human Germline Genome Editing, funded by the National Science Foundation in the US.
+She has obtained individual research grants from the British Academy, the British Council, the Economic and Social Research Council, the Wellcome Trust, the Independent Social Research Foundation in the UK, the National Science Foundation and the Department of State in the US, as well as la Fondation Maison des Sciences de l’homme in France.
+She has also been interviewed by more than two dozen media in the US, the UK, the Netherlands, Germany, Italy, China, Denmark and Sweden.

 We are living in a global risk society, which has complicated the legitimising devices for scientific policies and has rendered social space for subaltern actors to develop new modes of intervention.
 Dr Zhang has established her expertise in the transnational governance of emerging science in the nexus of these themes.

 Dr Zhang emphasises aligning theoretical frameworks with real-world challenges.
-Her work has fed into the policy-making of the Royal Society in the UK, China’s Ministry of Health, and China’s Ministry of Science and Technology.
+Her work has fed into the policy-making of the Royal Society in the UK, China’s National Health Commission, and China’s Ministry of Science and Technology.

-Dr Zhang welcomes students with interests in the social study of risk, emerging technologies, health, bioethics, science policy, governance, environmental politics or state-society relations.
+Dr Zhang welcomes students with interests in the social study of risk, emerging technologies, genome editing, health, bioethics, public engagement of science, science policy, science diplomacy, governance, environmental politics or state-society relations.